OctopusDeploy/docs/docs/projects/export-import/index.md

 Projects reference specific versions of a step template.
 When importing, if a step template with the same name and version already exists on the destination the existing step template version will be used.
 If the step template already exists, but the imported version is greater than the latest on the destination then the version included in the import will be imported into the destination, effectively incrementing the step template.
 Existing projects on the destination will initially not be impacted, as they will be referencing a specific version which will remain unchanged, but care should be taken on future updates of the step template version in these projects.

 ## Moving to Octopus Cloud #{octopus-cloud}

+When moving a project from a self-hosted Octopus Server instance to an Octopus Cloud instance, [limits apply](https://octopus.com/pricing/overview) which should be considered.
+Specifically:
+- Octopus Cloud instances are limited to storing 20GB of packages
+- Release [retention policies](/docs/administration/retention-policies/index.md) can be configured to a maximum of 30 days